ersheff/IMS322-Docs/docs/style-guide.md

 ### CSS Color Syntax

-All CSS colors should be in the HEX or RGB format.
-This will help ensure that you can directly translate colors from your wireframe designs.
+All CSS colors should be in HEX or RGB format to ensure that you can directly translate colors from your wireframe designs.

 - Example HEX code: `#e9967a`
 - Example RGB code: `rgb(233, 150, 122)`

-There are multiple color utilities to help you choose and convert color codes on the [Utilities](../ref/utilities) page.
+Several color utilities are provided to help you choose and convert color codes on the [Utilities](../ref/utilities) page.

 ### Modern Javascript Variable Declarations